bendalab/plottools/README.md

 controllable by a single central function or module that is used by all the scripts generating the figures. matplotlib's rcParams are a big step in this direction but do not completely reach this goal.
 The plottools package expands on this.
-See the styles module for details.

 ## Modules